bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

 1. To create a new product, we will first create a new database entity (in memory first).
 This is an instance of class `Entities.Product`.
 There is no need to set the `ID` - the database will generate it. `Name`, `Price` and `Stock` are provided by the user.
 What is left is `VAT` and `CategoryID`.
 We should just hard-code values here: create a new VAT entity and find a random category using _Robo3T_ and copy the `_id` value.

     ```csharp
-    var dbProduct = new Enites.Product
+    var dbProduct = new Entities.Product
     {
         Name = product.Name,
         Price = product.Price,